global-hydrodynamics/global-hydrodynamics.github.io/_pages/cmf-meet.md

 # CaMa-Flood developer/user international meeting 2026

 **We will have the 2nd international meeting on CaMa-Flood and global hydrodynamics <br>
-on 10th and 11th September, 2026 (Thursday and Friday) at ECMWF headquarters in Reading, United Kingdom.**
+on 10th and 11th September, 2026 (Thusday - Friday) at ECMWF headquarters in Reading, United Kingdom.**<br>
+There will be "Interactive discussion session among users and developers" and "Icebreaker" sessions on 9th September (in Reading City, optional)

 **<span style="color: red">Registration for participation and abstract submission is now open</span>** [Registration (Google Form)](https://forms.gle/4ZLuN3HgrgBTCKsH8)